savishy/docker-examples/docker-swarm/docker-swarm-aws/README.md

 This is an example of using Docker to provision a swarm in AWS.

 1. Vagrant is used to provision each node in the swarm.
+   The node info is read from a JSON `aws.json`.
+1. Vagrant runs an ansible playbook to setup Docker Swarm

+## How to use

 ### Prerequisites ###